CrowdStrike security update fails Windows PCs globally Risk & Repeat: Faulty CrowdStrike update causes global outage

 The first attempt to create an OS that used a kernel to pass messages was in 1969 with the RC 4000 Multiprogramming System.
 Programmer Per Brinch Hansen discovered it was easier to create a nucleus and then build up an OS, instead of converting existing OSes to be compatible with new hardware.
 This nucleus -- or kernel -- contained all source code to facilitate communications and support systems, eliminating the need to directly program on the CPU.

-After RC 4000, Bell Labs researchers started work on Unix, which radically changed OS development and kernel development and integration.
-The goal of Unix was to create smaller utilities that do specific tasks well instead of having system utilities try to multitask.
+After RC 4000, Bell Labs researchers started working on Unix, which radically changed OS and kernel development and integration.
+The goal of Unix was to create smaller utilities that perform specific tasks well instead of having system utilities try to multitask.
 From a user standpoint, this simplifies creating shell scripts that combine simple tools.

-As Unix adoption increased, the market started to see a variety of Unix-like computer OSes, including BSD, NeXTSTEP and Linux.
+As Unix adoption increased, the market started to see a variety of Unix-like computer OSes, including BSD, NeXTSTEP in the 1980s and Linux in 1991.
 Unix's structure perpetuated the idea that it was easier to build a kernel on top of an OS that reused software and had consistent hardware, instead of relying on a time-shared system that didn't require an OS.

 The Mach kernel's original goal was to be a cleaner version of Unix and a more portable version of Carnegie Mellon's Accent interprocessor communications (IPC) kernel.
 Over time, the kernel brought new features, such as ports and IPC-based programs, and ultimately evolved into a microkernel.